yafiakhtar/highlight/README.md

 - **Comment action** — add a multiline note to a newly created highlight during the retained FAB window
 - **Close action** — dismiss the FAB while keeping the current text selection available
 - **In-place recoloring** — choosing another tag during the retained window updates the same highlight instead of creating a duplicate
+- **Edit existing highlights** — reopen the FAB from any saved webpage highlight and update its tag, favorite, folder, or comment without creating a duplicate
 - **Visibility control** — toggle the FAB from the popup or Settings
 - **Coming soon** — Copy link and Share remain clearly labeled as unfinished